nahuelbrandan/email-signature/README.md

 ## Use

-The general use is: Copy the content of the file [signature.html](signature.html) and paste it in the signature of your email client.
+The general use is: Copy the content of the file [signature.html](signature.html) and paste it in the signature configuration of your email client.

 ### Gmail

-Gmail have steps a little special.
+[Gmail](https://gmail.com/) have steps a little special.
 Here I will show you how to add this signature in Gmail:

 1. Open the signature file in a Web Navigator.
 2. Select all the content of the page, (Ctrl + A).